Do you want to prevent crime, but you don’t know where to start? Here are five simple steps to prevent crime and

 Call SURE Walk at 512-232-WALK (9255) and volunteers will meet you anywhere on campus and escort you to your destination.
 For transportation from campus to your off campus location, use UT Night Rides.

 Sign up for RAD’s free 16-hour self-defense class

 The Rape Aggression Defense (RAD) System is a program of realistic, self-defense tactics and techniques.
-It is a comprehensive course for women that includes awareness, prevention and risk reduction.
+It is a comprehensive course that includes awareness, prevention and risk reduction.
 It incorporates hands-on defense training.
-Registration is currently open to females for classes at different times throughout the semester.
+Registration is currently open for classes at different times throughout the semester.

 Avoid sleeping in public areas